 Before smart phones existed, people looked to the retail sector for holiday side jobs, so keep that in mind.
 A retail job will typically be less flexible than the work you find through the gig economy, but it may be more consistent, and it may even lead to long-term employment if that’s something you want.
 Many stores are open longer hours during the holidays, so part-time workers are often expected to work evenings and weekends.

 Check local listings on job search sites like Monster and Indeed to find out which companies are hiring near you.
-Chain stores like Target, Barnes & Noble, and Toys “R” Us often bring on seasonal staff to work as cashiers, sales associates, and customer service people.
+Chain stores like Target and Barnes & Noble often bring on seasonal staff to work as cashiers, sales associates, and customer service people.
 (One benefit to working in retail is that you may be offered an employee discount, which makes holiday shopping a little easier.)

 If you have experience in food service, look for seasonal side jobs at local restaurants and catering companies, because they’re often busier than usual during the holiday party season.